hemmecke/qeta/README.md

 into your `.bashrc` in order to call `fricas` from anywhere on the bash prompt.

-The QEta package contains code to compute eta relations completely done in FriCAS, but for efficiency reasons, some computations are done by external programs.

-For example, by default, `QEtaQuotientExponentVectors4ti2` is used by `make eqmev` and requires [4ti2].
+The QEta package requires [4ti2] for efficiency reasons.
+For example, it solves a integer-linear problem to obtain modular eta-quotients with a pole only at infinity.

 The Gröbner basis computation during `make er` is done by calling `slimgb` from [Singular].
 However, we do not call [Singular] directly,